MartinVerges/womolin-waterlevel/README.md

  * Easy to use and rebuild
  * Precise in the evaluation of the data
  * Stand alone usable
- * Usable in all liquids
+ * Usable in all type of liquids

 ## Show me how it looks